Advanced chord progressions

 E – Aadd9/E – E

-E – Aadd9/E – Badd9/E – Aadd9/E – E
+E – Aadd9/E – Badd11/E – Aadd9/E – E (see tab)

-D – G/D – A/D – G/D – D – G/D – A/D
+D – G/D – A/D – G/D – D (see tab)

-From the regular D chord you continue to play on the four highest strings and as you can see the shape is the same for G/D and A/D. Both strumming and arpeggios will sound nice.
+From the regular D chord you continue to play on the highest strings with two similar shapes.

 G – C/G – G – Em9 – D7/F# – G